AI-Equity/Toolkit-of-Algorithmic-Solutions-for-AI-fairness/README.md

-# Project LEIA: Lab for Equity in Artificial Intelligence
+# LEIA: Lab for Equity in Artificial Intelligence

 This is a *bare-minimum* template to create a [Jekyll] site that: